 How does telemedicine improve patient care?

-Telemedicine allows for more informed decision-making regarding patient care by allowing a connection to occur with the right team at the right time, whether that’s between a patient and a clinician or two clinicians who need to collaborate on a time-sensitive decision.
+Telemedicine allows for more informed decision-making regarding patient care by allowing a connection to occur with the right team at the right time, whether that’s between a patient and a physician or APP or between several physicians and APPs working collaboratively to make time-sensitive decision.
 Without telemedicine, such care is often not possible.
-It also allows for oversight of other clinicians, staffing of advanced practice providers remotely, rural consultant access to patients, on-demand follow-up care and robust remote outpatient monitoring.
+It also allows for oversight of other physicians and APPs, staffing of APPs remotely, rural consultant access to patients, on-demand follow-up care, and robust remote outpatient monitoring.

 How is USACS a leader in telemedicine services?